sapkra/rabbitmq-operator/README.md

 The example assumes you have Rook-managed storage deployed.
 You can read about Rook at https://rook.io/.

 ## Deploying the operator
-Use the script `deploy-operator.sh` to build and push the operator image.
-At the end you should see a `rabbitmq-operator` pod spin up in the `rabbitmqs` namespace.
+Use the script `build-push-image.sh` to build and push the operator image and the `deploy-operator.sh` to deploy the operator.
+At the end you should see a `rabbitmq-operator` pod spin up in the `rabbitmq-operator` namespace.
 ```
+export LOCAL_DOCKER_REGISTRY=registry.local.tld
+./scripts/build-push-image.sh
-LOCAL_DOCKER_REGISTRY=registry.local.tld ./scripts/deploy-operator.sh
+./scripts/deploy-operator.sh
 ```

 ## Deploying a cluster
 Apply the [example RabbitMQCustomResource](examples/rabbitmq_instance.yaml).
-By default, this deploys a cluster with 3 instances in the `rabbitmqs` namespace.
+By default, this deploys a cluster with 3 instances in the `rabbitmq-operator` namespace.
 ```
 kubectl apply -f examples/rabbitmq_instance.yaml
 ```

 ## Connecting to the cluster
 For each cluster, a service called `<cluster name>-svc` will be created.
 This is a standard (non-headless) service.
 Nodes will be added to the relevant Endpoints as soon as their healthcheck returns ok.
-A cluster named `myrabbitmq` in namespace `rabbitmqs` can be internally accessed at `myrabbitmq.rabbitmqs.svc.cluster.local`.
+A cluster named `myrabbitmq` in namespace `rabbitmq-operator` can be internally accessed at `myrabbitmq.rabbitmq-operator.svc.cluster.local`.
 Standard RabbitMQ ports are exposed.

 To access a RabbitMQ cluster from outside the Kubernetes cluster, you need to either expose the Rabbit cluster using a NodePort or set `createLoadBalancer` to `true`.
 This will provision a LoadBalancer service with name `<cluster-name>-svc-lb` (assuming your environment supports it).
 You can then access your cluster using the LoadBalancer IP and standard RabbitMQ ports.